openmpf/openmpf-docker/README.md

 device.

 ### (Optional) Docker Swarm Deployment

-OpenMPF can be deployed in a distributed environment if you would like to take advantage of running the project, and scheduling jobs, across multiple hosts.
+OpenMPF can be deployed in a distributed environment if you would like to take advantage of running the project, and scheduling jobs, across multiple physical or virtual machines.
 The simplest way to do this is to set up a Docker Swarm deployment.
 If you would like a walkthrough on how to do that, please see the [Swarm deployment guide](SWARM.md).

 ## Project Website